darakian/darakian.github.io/_posts/2026-01-06-an-llm-blog-post.md

 ---

 Large language models are all the rage these days.
 Everyone's working on them ([or else 😰](https://www.businessinsider.com/github-ceo-developers-embrace-ai-or-get-out-2025-8)) and they're showing up in [everything](https://github.com/daviddao/awful-ai).
 I have not been a fan though I do see the appeal of natural language programming, boiler plate free development, and of capturing the expertises of transient humans.
-That said, I get the sense that the hype is coming less from the theory, design, or scale behind statisical language models and more from a desire to degrade the economic value held by cantankerous humans.
+That said, I get the sense that the hype is coming less from the theory, design, or scale behind statistical language models and more from a desire to degrade the economic value held by cantankerous humans.
 It's worth noting up front that we've been here before.
 We've made [languages designed for the everyman](https://en.wikipedia.org/wiki/COBOL).
 We've made [chatbots that have convinced us of their intelligence](https://en.wikipedia.org/wiki/ELIZA).
-We've made [systems designed to capture the expertiese of those we employ](https://en.wikipedia.org/wiki/Expert_system) in an effort to scale the individual/reduce the relative value of labor.
+We've made [systems designed to capture the expertise of those we employ](https://en.wikipedia.org/wiki/Expert_system) in an effort to scale the individual/reduce the relative value of labor.
 We are not without history and we are not without observable results.
 What's that saying?
 Those who cannot remember the past are destined to meet their KPIs?
 I dunno, something like that.

 ## Language models.
 What are they good for?
 Are they good at things?
 Lets find out!